joeatbayes/interpolator/readme.md

          part of output text.
 When not set or false will replace content of path with content.
   -saveHtml=yes when set to yes will convert the md file to Html
          and save it in the output directory.
+When not set the the system will not save the HTML file.
   -maxRec this is a variable defined on command line that is
          being interpolated.
 Resolution of variables defined
          on command line take precedence over those  resolved